ametalwala/python-matched-voterid/README.md

 ## Technologies Employed
 Python packages used in order: pandas, os, glob, and thefuzz (formerly known as fuzzywuzzy).
-The assessment in its entirety was completed using [Jupyter Notebook](https://jupyter.org/).
+The assessment in its entirety was completed using [Jupyter Notebook](https://jupyter.org/), solely to utilize the run-by-cell functionality and assure output was accurate throughout the steps taken to produce the final product.

+However, the script was revamped utilizing VS Code and its intergrated terminal to improve proficiency and processing speed while ensuring accuracy in the final results.

 </br>